Register Here for our RN and Social Worker CEU Presentations

 Scott Wiley, Quality Manager

-Referrals to Take Me Home West Virginia can be made by calling the statewide Aging & Disability Resource Network (ADRN) toll-free number at 1(866)-981-2372, by contacting your local ADRN, or by completing and submitting the TMH Interest Form.
+Referrals to Take Me Home (TMH) Transition Program can be made by calling the statewide Aging & Disability Resource Center (ADRC) toll-free number at 1(866)-981-2372, by contacting your local ADRC, or by completing and submitting the TMH Interest Form.

 Take Me Home Transition Program Brochure